 Checks and cracks

 Wooden logs don’t dry evenly.
 They lose moisture from the cut ends far quicker than at the centre of the log.
-This causes a lot of pressure within the log that is released as the wood cracks, or as it’s known in the industry, it checks.
+This causes a lot of pressure within the log.
+As the pressure increases as the green wood dries the wood cracks, or as it’s known in the industry, it checks.

 How green should the wood be?